Brian Laundrie's mom said she would help him "dispose of a body" in a letter marked "burn after reading"

 The Petitos claim in the suit that Laundrie's mother and father, Christopher, concealed their son's murder confession while the investigation was ongoing.
 They are seeking damages of at least $30,000.

+He called the focus on the phrases in the letter – a file in a cake, going to the moon, and getting new guts – are "farcical examples of the lengths someone would go for someone they love."
+He said in hindsight, the wording is unfortunate.

+"Now that the letter has been shared, I ask that you read it in its entirety, and understand that the letter contains other phrases besides those highlighted by Pat Reilly [the Petitos' lawyer] for sensationalism and to bolster his case," Luka said.

-CBS News has reached out to lawyers for the Petitos, who provided the letter to CBS News, as well as lawyers for the Laundries for further comment.
+CBS News has reached out to lawyers for the Petitos, who provided the letter to CBS News, for further comment.

 for more features.